 Actually, there are a number of health benefits that can be attributed to sleeping with your legs lifted.
 This is particularly true when you make sure that your feet are positioned between six and twelve inches above your heart.

 While propping your legs up on some stacked pillows is probably the simplest and most affordable way to get your feet up, it may not be the most effective.
 This can eventually become uncomfortable and the pillows might fall if you try to turn over.
-Getting a bed with adjustable reclining settings may work well, or spending time in a zero gravity massage chair could help with getting your legs up above your heart.
+Getting a bed with adjustable reclining settings (like this Adjustables by Leggett & Platt) may work well, or spending time in a zero gravity massage chair could help with getting your legs up above your heart.

 Benefits of Sleeping with Elevated Legs